halide/Halide/README_cmake.md

 To use an autoscheduler, set the `AUTOSCHEDULER` argument to a target named like `Namespace::Scheduler`, for example `Halide::Adams19`.
-This will set the `autoscheduler.name` GeneratorParam on the generator command line to `Scheduler` and add the target to the list of plugins.
+This will set the `autoscheduler` GeneratorParam on the generator command line to `Scheduler` and add the target to the list of plugins.
 Additional plugins can be loaded by setting the `PLUGINS` argument.
 If the argument to `AUTOSCHEDULER` does not contain `::` or it does not name a target, it will be passed to the `-s` flag verbatim.